digital-asset/docs.daml.com/docs/2.6.5/docs/daml/reference/choices.rst

 Migrating
 =========

-Users are strongly encouraged to rewrite their choices using ``choice`` first syntax.
-This is a schema for such a rewrite:
+Users are strongly encouraged to adapt their choices to use ``choice`` first syntax.
+This is a schema to adapt affected code:

 #.
 For each ``controller ... can`` block,